spijet/alpine-chrony/README.md

 * (Optional) Continuous RTC monitoring and setting, requires exclusive RTC access.

 ## Configuration
-All variables of this role are namespaced under the `ntp.*` key.
-If you want to change any parameters (in host/group vars), use `ntp_vars.*` namespace instead, as it'll be merged with defaults when defined.
+All variables of this role are namespaced under the `ntp_*` prefix.

 Apple and Cloudflare's public NTP servers are quite good and deliver high-precision NTP data fast, so they are included in the list.